neverfap-deluxe/nfd-api/content/guide/introduction.md

 Essentially, the moral of the story, is that If you’re really struggling with giving up porn, then there’s some aspect of your personality that you’re not yet familiar with.
 And it’s not until you fully understand who you are, that you can build up the confidence to commit to your goals.
 That’s what we’re here to discover.

 So sit back.

 Relax.
 Laugh.
 Cry.
-Relapse.

 We’re not here to fight ourselves any longer.

-We’re here to understand who we are, what we have to do to change, as well as how we can improve as human beings.
+We’re here to understand who we are, what we have to do to change, as well as how we can improve as people.